nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5. Add a lesson : `lesson`

-Adds a lesson to PlaNus.
+Users can add a lesson to PlaNus.

 Format: `lesson title:TITLE tag:MODULE_CODE [desc:DESCRIPTION] day:DAY from:TIME to:TIME start:DATE end:DATE`